Rakeela/dragora-notes/Chives-of-Wrath.md

 My chives have mostly sprouted.
 I don't really know how to judge their growth.
 I know to transplant them when they've outgrown their rockwool and can therefore gain sustenance from the aeroponics system.
 I don't know how long that will take.
 I don't know how deep chive roots even are.
 Did I use the right amount of rock wool?
 I'm self-conscious about my own ignorance.

 ---
+2021-8-18:
+My chives look kind of terrible.
+I'm not sure what I've done wrong in tending them.
+They're not dead yet, so I'll keep going, but I think botany classes may be an important part of my educational future.

+---
 Back to [[Everloathing-Agritechnologies]]